Drift · Coherence · Admissibility · External Correction

 That is drift.

 Correction is what keeps the system alive.
-You change the oil.
-You replace filters.
-You maintain lubrication.
-You monitor temperature.
-You correct timing before misfires become destructive.
+You change the oil, replace filters, maintain lubrication, monitor temperature, and correct timing before misfires become destructive.

 Every maintenance action is an external correction layer acting against inevitable drift.